Employees, Users and Access

 Last used charge card # - display all digits on payment window (otherwise remove all digits - overrides other CC display options)

-Over-ride the 'cash only' setting for the patron and accept a credit card
+Over-ride the cash only setting for the patron and accept a credit card

 Search for a patron using a credit card number